nilkanth02/funstrings/README.md

 - Comprehensive tutorials in the `tutorials/` directory
 - Example scripts in the `examples/` directory
 - Type hints for better IDE integration

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+Please make sure to update tests as appropriate.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.